men232/node-genevy/README.md

 * Place for your advertisement.

 ### Usage
-Most users use npx to run Genevy on the command line like this:
+Most users (me) use npx to run Genevy on the command line like this:
 ```bash
 # Run on project
 npx genevy "**/*{.js,.cjs,.ts}" -o .env --merge